-You MUST NOT edit your speech video.
-If you do edit your speech video, the professor will not grade it and you will have to resubmit it as a late speech.

-- If you record your speech, you must stand in your speech videos and visible from head to foot. - You will lose points if you show yourself from the ankles up, from the knees up, from the waist up and if you are looking down into the camera and if you are cut off on the sides.
-These points off will steadily increase through the semester. - If you fail to adhere to these guidelines, you will receive up to 75% of the points available for the given assignment.
-In other words, there is no way to receive a passing grade. - If you are sitting and / or only visible from above the waist your speech WILL NOT BE GRADED at all.
-Therefore, place your camera accordingly. - Design your speeches with the knowledge that your audience is your classmates.
+- You MUST NOT edit your speech video.
+If you do edit your speech video, the professor will not grade it and you will have to resubmit it as a late speech. - If you record your speech, you must STAND in your speech videos and be visible from just above your head to the floor beneath your feet.
+There must also be room on either side of you so that you can stretch out your arms.
+You must also place your camera at eye level so you are not looking down into it. - You will LOSE MANY POINTS if you only show yourself from the ankles up, from the knees up, from the waist up and if you are looking down into the camera and if you are cut off on the sides.
+If you are sitting and/or you are only visible from between the elbows and armpits up, you will RECEIVE A ZERO for the speech. - Design your speeches with the knowledge that your audience is your classmates.
 Therefore, you are not required to have a physical audience present when you record your speech.
 Instead, you and your classmates are required to watch and assess each other's speeches via YouTube.
 Therefore, prepare your speeches knowing that your classmates are your audience. - O However, if there are people who live with you, you are welcome to have them serve as an audience when you record the speech because you'll find that their presence gives you energy.
 However, you must still consider your classmates as audience members!